Students: Interested in Research?

 If you are a student at Santa Clara University and you think you might be interested in research, please come talk with me.
 Take a look at the projects below; see if any of them spark your interest, or if you have an idea for a similar research topic.
 Or if you're just generally interested in getting involved, but not sure what you're interested in doing, we can figure it out together!
 Check here for my office hours and drop by to chat about how we might be able to work together.

 Never before has such a wealth of information been so immediately accessible to so many and yet the filtering demands so high.
 Information truly is power; who possesses it and wields it most effectively has profound consequences for inequality and human welfare.
+This work assesses demographic groups' command over knowledge in a wide variety of domains of content, whether advantages are systematic across all groups, or whether certain groups specialize in particular domains.
+I investigate many domains of factual knowledge (e.g., health, religion, sports, history, politics, science) to ask: What do people know and how is that knowledge structured by the demographic characteristics of gender, race/ethnicity, and income?
 Are some groups systematically advantaged across all areas of factual knowledge?
 Or is there a knowledge division of labor, in which some groups specialize in certain areas?
 Rather surprisingly, we have no systematic accounting of who knows what.
 My dissertation provides a comprehensive description of knowledge in the United States.
 To accomplish this, I compiled data on 513 factual knowledge questions from 48 nationally representative surveys fielded between the years 2005 and 2015.
 The first paper explores overall trends in the general knowledge of United States adults in 16 different domains.
 People know the most about current events and the least about economics.
 The second explores demographic patterns in differential knowledge attainment, providing concrete evidence on the size of knowledge disparities by gender.
 Social expectations and socialization shape the knowledge acquired by men and women, with dramatic consequences for inequality.
 Taken together, this research analyzes the social ecosystem of knowledge.
 I investigate many domains of factual knowledge from religion to language to science to war.
 I evaluate men's and women's command over factual knowledge in a wide variety of domains.
 I describe the present state of factual knowledge, and I present gendered patterns of inequalities.

 - King, Molly M. Working paper, available on request.
 “Taking Stock of Knowledge in the U.S."